syncthing/docs/users/config.rst

     unconnected devices.

 relaysEnabled
-    When true, relays will be connected to and potentially used for device to device connections.
+    When ``true``, relays will be connected to and potentially used for device to device connections.

 relayReconnectIntervalM
     Sets the interval, in minutes, between relay reconnect attempts.